osoco/coupons-poc-reactjs/README.md

 * file-loader: exports static files
 * url-loader: can in-line small files as data urls
 * babel-plugin-syntax-object-rest-spread, babel-plugin-transform-object-rest-spread: allow using the spread operator for js objects: (...object)
+* html-webpack-plugin: Writes an index.html file to the distribution that loads the main js and css files (because their names change every build).
-* react-addons-test-utils, isparta-instrumenter-loader, karma, karma-coverage, karma-mocha, karma-phantomjs-launcher, karma-sourcemap-loader, karma-spec-reporter, karma-webpack, mocha, phantomjs-prebuilt, phantomjs-polyfill, chai-immutable, chai-as-promised, dirty-chai, sinon, sinon-chai, enzyme chai-enzyme: Unit test dependencies.
+* react-addons-test-utils, isparta-instrumenter-loader, karma, karma-coverage, karma-mocha, karma-phantomjs-launcher, karma-sourcemap-loader, karma-spec-reporter, karma-webpack, karma-chai, mocha, phantomjs-prebuilt, phantomjs-polyfill, chai, chai-immutable, chai-as-promised, dirty-chai, sinon, sinon-chai, enzyme chai-enzyme: Unit test dependencies.

-TODO: check HtmlWebpackPlugin, CommonsChunkPlugin

 ## Testing

+For now we have only set up unit testing.
+These are the tools we decided to go with.

 [Karma](https://karma-runner.github.io) is the test runner.
 For now, we are only going to run the tests on [PhantomJS](http://phantomjs.org/) (a headless implementation of WebKit).